meilisearch/specifications/text/0123-user-dictionary-settings-api.md

 ## 5. Future Possibilities

-In the future we could allow the user to provide a custom normalization for the words contained in the word dictionary by allowing to pass an object instead of an array:
+In the future we could allow the user to provide a custom normalization for the words contained in the dictionary by allowing to pass an object instead of an array:

 ```json
 {